torrentails/RenPy-Script-Builder/README.md

 Substitutions will match in order, so `:l foo{*}bar{*} = $ some_func({},{})` will substitute the first parameter with the match following `foo` and the second parameter will be substituted with the match following `bar`

-You can control this behavior by using numbered substitutions in the replacement string `{n}` where `n` is the match group.
+You can control this behaviour by using numbered substitutions in the replacement string `{n}` where `n` is the match group.
 Using the above example `:l foo{*}bar{*} = $ some_func({0},{1})` now substitutes the first parameter with the match following bar and the second with the match following foo.
 **Note:** Substitutions are zero indexed as in python, so `{0}` is the first match, `{1]` is the second and so on.